jomayans/Machine-Learning-for-NLP---TP-Track/README.md

 ## Repository

-This repository contains our article (What Makes Fake News.pdf) and our code (Fake_news.ipynb).
+This repository contains our article (What Makes Fake News.pdf) and our code (Fake_news_fixed.ipynb).

 We used the ISOT Fake News Dataset, available here: https://www.kaggle.com/datasets/csmalarkodi/isot-fake-news-dataset/data